harshita9110/github-repo/README.md

 This project allows user to search for a repository on github and returns the first 100 repos sorted by number of Stargazers.
 When you expand the commits section you can browse the top 5 commits.

+You can either search for your organization or go to /:organizationName to get details about your org.

 ## Available Scripts

 In the project directory, you can run: